leojang/Notes/Investment.md

 With the skill sets I have, this job is a perfect fit for me.
 My salary requirement is in the $49,000 - $53,000 range, I believe an offer of $50,000 USD will be more in line with my qualifications and still makes an win-win deal for both of us.
 Compared to average salary of software engineers in the States, it's about 50% less than average.

 It would be more comfortable if we can settle on a monthly salary of $95000 guaranteed for 14 months, plus 1 month performance bouns.
 That's roughly $45,400 USD base salary anually and $3200 USD performance bonus.
-The initial offer contains 3 months of performance bonus, it would be great if we can have one more month of base salary and leave the performance bouns like others.
+The initial offer contains 3 months of performance bonus, it would be great if we can have one more month of base salary and make the performance bouns to just 1 month.

 I can certainly see a future for myself at the company, and I’m confident that I can bring a lot of value.
 I know that we can come to a mutual agreement on an acceptable salary.